Beleaguered Weather Service defends its forecasts as Texas officials point fingers over flood warnings

 “Rapid runoff is expected, with locally considerable flash and urban flash flooding possible … the nocturnal timing will also enhance the hazard potential and impacts,” the forecasters predicted.
 They also noted the potential for a historic rainfall event, though it’s unclear if that messaging reached emergency managers.

-The first warning for “life-threatening flash flooding” for Kerrville came at 1:14 a.m., and was marked specifically to trigger the Emergency Alert System.
+The first warning for “life-threatening flash flooding” for parts of Kerr County, including Camp Mystic and points west of Kerrville on the Guadalupe River, came at 1:14 a.m., and was marked specifically to trigger the Emergency Alert System.
 It would have sounded the alarm on cell phones in the warned area, assuming those phones had service, and their users hadn’t turned off EAS weather alerts.

 Three hours later, the Kerr County Sheriff’s Office sent the first report of flooding at low-water crossings.